Japan, Japanese 人形の, Nippon Doll Makers, Doll Marks Identified

 Doll mark SK inside a diamond Nippon, Japan unknown

-Doll mark a star inside a circle Japan, celluloid unknown
+Doll mark star inside a circle Japan, celluloid unknown

 Doll mark triangle inside a circle Japan, unknown

-FECO Japan doll mark roof over a stick man symbol 1960s+
+FECO Japan doll mark dai symbol roof over a stick man symbol 1960s+

 Forsum Doll Company small vinyl dolls with green tag 1968+